Josh65-2201/Discord-Windows-11-theme/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-##Describe the solution you'd like**    <!-- A clear and concise description of what you want to happen. -->
+## Proposed solution    <!-- A clear and concise description of what you want to happen. -->

-##Where is it   <!-- The click taken to get to where the issues is -->
+## Where is it          <!-- The click taken to get to where the issues is -->